coolbutuseless/gozer/README.md

 ![](https://img.shields.io/badge/cool-useless-green.svg)
 <!-- badges: end -->

-`gozer` allows you to attach a ‘destructor’ artefact (either a string or a function) to an R object.
+`gozer` allows you to attach a ‘destructor’ artefact (a function) to an R object.

-When the R object is destroyed (i.e. garbage collected) the ‘destructor’ artefact is printed or called.
+After the R object is destroyed (i.e. garbage collected) the ‘destructor’ artefact is called.

 ## What’s in the box